alibaba/GraphScope/docs/reference/gnn_engine/graph_query_en.rst

    @property
    def indices(self):
-   """ two dimentional arra: the location of each neighbor """
+   """ two dimentional array: the location of each neighbor """

    def __next__(self):
    """ iterator: iterate over the neighbors of each vertex """